-It is also incorrectly stated that registration will only last for five years.
+The rumor incorrectly states that registration will only last for five years.
 The official Do Not Call website clearly states:

 Your registration will not expire.
 Telephone numbers placed on the National Do Not Call Registry will remain on it permanently due to the Do-Not-Call Improvement Act of 2007, which became law in February 2008.

-This claim dates back to the original version of the registry in which there was a 5-year expiration.
-This has not been the case for over five years.
+This erroneous claim refers back to the original version of the registry in which there was a 5-year expiration.
+This has not been the case for over six years.